SAP/spartacus-docs/_pages/install/integrations/cybersource-integration.md

 }
 ```

+_Notes:_

-You can refer to _OccCheckoutPaymentAdapter_ class as a reference, since all of the payment logic for the mocked payment mechanism (including payment provider HTTP endpoints, field names and mappings, etc.) is there.
+- You can refer to _OccCheckoutPaymentAdapter_ class as a reference, since all of the payment logic for the mocked payment mechanism (including payment provider HTTP endpoints, field names and mappings, etc.) is there.

-_Note_: If you need to set and reuse existing payments the way Spartacus does it out of the box, extend this class instead and override the create() method.
+- If you need to set and reuse existing payments the way Spartacus does it out of the box, extend the class above instead and override the create() method.

 ### CustomPaymentModule

 Provide (export) your custom payment adapter in a module and include your module in your main application.
+With this, Spartacus will use your custom payment adapter instead of the default one (provided for OCC).

 ```ts
 import { NgModule } from "@angular/core";